scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 dinner and it was a bit lower than usual so I had some pizza rolls as well.

+### Day 108

+Had a starbucks breakfast sandwich for breakfast.
+Good stuff.
+Then soylent for lunch and dinner.
+Though I had a cookie later on in the day after visiting a friend at work.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/